-Get yourself out of a sticky situation with some handy traction tracks.
-These light duty tracks give your tires a stable surface to grab onto when your wheels are sliding in mud, sand, snow or ice.
+Get yourself out of a sticky situation with the handy Apex Light-Duty Traction Tracks.
+These lightweight traction tracks give your tires a stable, high-friction surface to grab onto when your wheels are sliding in mud, sand, snow, or ice.
 Just place them in front of or behind the drive wheels, pull the vehicle on top of the track, and drive away!
 Constructed from heavy-duty plastic, the traction tracks feature a rigid surface for maximum grip and unique folding design for compact storage when not in use.
 Ideal for use with smaller vehicles such as cars, trucks, SUVs, and ATVs.

 I bought these for my 1972 VW Beetle "BAJA BUG".
 They fit on the roof rack and are just what is needed for light duty traction.
 Out on Carolina Beach and in Cape Hatteras these are perfect.
 Loose sand to sugar sand, they give you that little extra bite you need to get out of sand hole or mud.
 Perfect for a side by side that is not 4WD.
 Could be used in any application.
 These are entry level ramps.
 For a 6000 LBS.
 4X4 I would go up a level.
 DRamps had excellent service.
 Fast shipping.
 I am completly satisfed with these ramps.
 But remember, I think they are for vehicles under 3000 LBS.
 Thank you Discount Ramps.
 I will buy for you again.